4 Ways to Add a Background Image in MS Word

 Method 2: Add a Background Image by Copying and Pasting

-Likewise with text, you can copy and paste images across different documents or applications.
-This method allows you to easily insert pictures, be it from a folder, another document, or application.
+Likewise, with text, you can copy and paste images across different documents or applications.
+This method allows you to easily insert pictures, be it from a folder, another document, or an application.

 Step 1: Open up a Word document.